-- reviewing the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described above as having direct effect on the financial statements; - enquiring of management and the Audit and Risk Committee concerning actual and potential litigation and claims; - reading and reviewing minutes of meetings of those charged with governance and the Commission; and; - in addressing the risk of fraud through management override of controls, testing the appropriateness of journal entries and other adjustments; assessing whether the judgements made in making accounting estimates are indicative of a potential bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+- I reviewed the financial statement disclosures and testing to supporting documentation to assess compliance with provisions of relevant laws and regulations described above as having direct effect on the financial statements; - I enquired of management and the Audit and Risk Committee concerning actual and potential litigation and claims; - I reviewed minutes of meetings of those charged with governance and the Board and internal audit reports; and - in addressing the risk of fraud through management override of controls, I tested the appropriateness of journal entries and other adjustments; assessed whether the judgements on estimates are indicative of a potential bias; and evaluated the business rationale of any significant transactions that are unusual or outside the normal course of business.

-I also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.
+I communicated relevant identified laws and regulations and potential risks of fraud to all engagement team members remained alert to any indications of fraud or noncompliance with laws and regulations throughout the audit.